 News vehicles may not park in fire lanes or block hospital driveways.

-Under HIPAA law, the OCH Communication Department may only release a one-word patient condition without signed consent (granted the reporter/photographer already has the patient’s first and last name and the patient’s family has consented).
+Under HIPAA law, the OCH Health System Communication Department may only release a one-word patient condition without signed consent (granted the reporter/photographer already has the patient’s first and last name and the patient’s family has consented).
 Below are the hospital conditions as listed by HIPAA:

 Undetermined – Patient awaiting physician and/or assessment.